 4. Additional health benefits of federal health insurance

-As we age, our bodies start needing more upkeep than when we were younger.
+As we age, our bodies begin to need more upkeep than when we were younger.
 That means we need to pay more attention to our vision, hearing, and dental health.

 If you don’t have a plan to pay for such healthcare costs, you could risk your health declining or going into debt to get healthcare.
-Many seniors don’t have adequate vision and dental coverage because they don’t have adequate health insurance.
+Many older adults don’t have adequate vision and dental coverage because they lack adequate health insurance.

 Saving money on health costs is essential if you want to keep your head above water during your golden years.
 No one wants to think about these kinds of things, but it’s crucial if you want to live out your retirement without all of the stress that comes from paying for expensive healthcare services.